JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 minikube service list
 ```

-which is going to provide me with the list of services running.
+...which is going to provide me with the list of services running.

 ![step19](./steps/step19.png)